mspass-team/mspass/README.md

     docker-compose -f path_to_MsPASS/docker-compose.yml up -d

 Once the containers are running, you will see several log files from MongoDB and Spark created in the current directory.
 Since we have the port mapping feature of Docker enabled, you can also open `localhost:8080` in your browser to check the status of Spark through the master’s web UI, where you should see the worker is listed a ALIVE.
-Note that the links to the worker will not work due to the container setup.
+Note that the links to the worker will not work due to the container's network setup.

+First, we want to make sure the Spark cluster is setup and running correctly.
+This can be done running the pi calculation example within the Spark distribution.
+To submit the example from `mspass-master`, use:

+    docker exec mspass-master /usr/local/spark/bin/run-example --master spark://mspass-master:7077 SparkPi 10

+to submit it from `mspass-worker`, use:

+    docker exec mspass-worker /usr/local/spark/bin/run-example --master spark://mspass-master:7077 SparkPi 10

+* The `docker exec` will run the command within the `mspass-master` or `mspass-worker` container.
+* The `--master` option specifies the Spark master, which is `mspass-master` in our case.
+The `7077` is the default port of Spark master.

+The output of this example is very verbose, but you should see a line of `Pi is roughly 3.141...` near the end of the stdout, which is the result of the calculation.
+You should also see the jobs in the Running Applications or Completed Applications session at `localhost:8080`.

+To launch an interactive mongo shell within `mspass-master`, use:

+    docker exec -it mspass-master mongo

+To access the MongoDB server from `mspass-worker`, use:

+    docker exec -it mspass-worker mongo --host mspass-master

+* The `-it` option opens an interactive pseudo-TTY session
+* The `--host` option will direct the client to the server running on `mspass-master`.

-To launch an interacive Python session to run Spark jobs, use the pyspark command through docker:
+To launch an interactive Python session to run Spark jobs, use the pyspark command through `mspass-master`:

     docker exec -it mspass-master pyspark \
-      --conf "spark.mongodb.input.uri=mongodb://127.0.0.1/test.myCollection?readPreference=primaryPreferred" \
+      --conf "spark.mongodb.input.uri=mongodb://mspass-master/test.myCollection?readPreference=primaryPreferred" \
-      --conf "spark.mongodb.output.uri=mongodb://127.0.0.1/test.myCollection" \
+      --conf "spark.mongodb.output.uri=mongodb://mspass-master/test.myCollection" \
       --packages org.mongodb.spark:mongo-spark-connector_2.11:2.4.1

-* The `docker exec` will run the command within the `mspass-master` container.
-* The `-it` option specifies a interactive pseudo-TTY session
+or through `mspass-worker`:

+    docker exec -it mspass-worker pyspark \
+      --conf "spark.mongodb.input.uri=mongodb://mspass-master/test.myCollection?readPreference=primaryPreferred" \
+      --conf "spark.mongodb.output.uri=mongodb://mspass-master/test.myCollection" \
+      --packages org.mongodb.spark:mongo-spark-connector_2.11:2.4.1

 * The two `--conf` options specify the input and output database collections.
+The MongoDB server is running on `mspass-master`, so the url should point to that on both cases.
 Please substitute `test` and `myCollection` with the database name or collections name desired.
 * The `--packages` option will setup the MongoDB Spark connector environment in this Python session.

 Please refer to [this documentation](https://docs.mongodb.com/spark-connector/master/python-api/) for more details about the MongoDB Spark connector.